 Download and complete the PDF application form.

-If you are unable to print off the application form you may request one by contacting Rhondda Cynon Taf’s First Response Team on 01443 425003.
+If you are unable to print off the application form you may request one by contacting Rhondda Cynon Taf’s Contact Centre on 01443 425005.

 Book an appointment online at your preferred One4All Centre to submit your application.
-Appointments can also be booked via telephone on 01443 425003.
+Appointments can also be booked via telephone on 01443 425005.
+Please note, the applicant does not need to attend the appointment, as long as all the information that is required to accompany the application can be provided in their absence.

 Ensure you have gathered the following supporting evidence to take along to your appointment:

-- passport photo, no more than 6 months old (alternatively, staff at the One4All Centre’s can take your photograph for you during your appointment)
+- Passport style photo, no more than 6 months old (alternatively, staff at the One4All Centre’s can take your photograph for you during your appointment)

-If you would like an application pack sent out or if you think you or someone you care for needs help, contact our:
+If you would like an application pack sent out or if you think you or someone you care for needs help, please contact us on:

 Help us improve - don't include personal or financial information, e.g. your National Insurance number or credit card details.